Built by Metorial, the integration platform for agentic AI.

 • initiativeId (optional): Filter by initiative ID

-• createdAt (optional): Filter by creation date
+• createdAt (optional): Filter by creation date (ISO-8601 or duration)

 • includeArchived (optional): Include archived documents (default: false)